Evidence of Student Learning

 The UNC Senior Survey is administered to graduating seniors in the Fall and Spring semesters each year.
 It gathers information about the students’ summary experiences as well as their immediate future plans.

-Winston-Salem State University administers all course evaluations online using Digital Measure Course Response.
+Beginning in summer 2017, Winston-Salem State University administers all course evaluations online through Qualtrics.
 Students are asked to complete an evaluation for each course in order to give the instructor(s) constructive feedback.
 Aggregate reports are available in Tableau Workbooks.

-Every spring and fall, instructors are asked to assess one assignment for each of their general education courses.
+Instructors are asked to assess one assignment for each of their courses that maps to a WSSU institutional learning outcome.
 The assignments are scored using the appropriate rubric, and score frequencies are reported on a survey.
-The WSSU Student Learning Outcome Report for 2015 is now available in a Tableau workbook.
+Co-curricular activities mapped to institutional learning outcomes are also invited to submit rubric data through the online survey.
+The WSSU Student Learning Outcome Report is now available in a Tableau workbook.

 Each spring, faculty and staff are invited to complete satisfaction surveys electronically.
 They are administered annually in order to gather feedback on the following topics: